Agata6391/CloudShift_Radar/README.md

 ---

-## ðŸ”’ Security Model
+## 🛡️ Security Model

 CloudShift Radar follows a zero-execution security model.

 ### What CloudShift Radar Does Not Do

-- âŒ Does not execute uploaded code.
+- ❌ Does not execute uploaded code.
-- âŒ Does not install uploaded dependencies.
+- ❌ Does not install uploaded dependencies.
-- âŒ Does not run npm, pip, Docker, shell scripts, or package managers from uploaded repositories.
+- ❌ Does not run npm, pip, Docker, shell scripts, or package managers from uploaded repositories.
-- âŒ Does not evaluate dynamic code.
+- ❌ Does not evaluate dynamic code.
-- âŒ Does not trust user-provided paths.
+- ❌ Does not trust user-provided paths.
-- âŒ Does not expose uploaded files publicly.
+- ❌ Does not expose uploaded files publicly.

 ### What CloudShift Radar Does

-- âœ… Reads text files only.
+- ✅ Reads text files only.
-- âœ… Validates ZIP files before extraction.
+- ✅ Validates ZIP files before extraction.
-- âœ… Prevents path traversal attacks.
+- ✅ Prevents path traversal attacks.
-- âœ… Enforces file size limits.
+- ✅ Enforces file size limits.
-- âœ… Enforces file count limits.
+- ✅ Enforces file count limits.
-- âœ… Redacts secrets and credentials before AI analysis.
+- ✅ Redacts secrets and credentials before AI analysis.
-- âœ… Stores temporary scan files in isolated runtime folders.
+- ✅ Stores temporary scan files in isolated runtime folders.
-- âœ… Uses `/tmp/cloudshift-radar` for runtime writes on Vercel.
+- ✅ Uses `/tmp/cloudshift-radar` for runtime writes on Vercel.
-- âœ… Keeps generated local scan folders out of Git except `.gitkeep`.
+- ✅ Keeps generated local scan folders out of Git except `.gitkeep`.

 ---

-## ðŸŽ­ Hosted Demo Behavior
+## 🧠 Hosted Demo Behavior

 The hosted demo is intentionally configured for reliability.

 In the public Vercel deployment:

-- âœ… The frontend is fully interactive.
+- ✅ The frontend is fully interactive.
-- âœ… The backend API is live.
+- ✅ The backend API is live.
-- âœ… Validation routes are available.
+- ✅ Validation routes are available.
-- âš¡ Demo analysis uses cached/fallback Bob output.
+- 🧩 Demo analysis uses cached/fallback Bob output.
-- âœ… The dashboard and exports remain usable.
+- ✅ The dashboard and exports remain usable.
-- ðŸ’¡ Bob Shell is not required to be installed on Vercel.
+- 👤 Bob Shell is not required to be installed on Vercel.

 This avoids:

-- ðŸ’° Bobcoin waste from repeated public demo runs.
+- 💸 Bobcoin waste from repeated public demo runs.
-- ðŸ” CLI authentication issues in serverless runtime.
+- 🧾 CLI authentication issues in serverless runtime.
-- âš ï¸ Instability caused by running a local CLI inside Vercel Functions.
+- 🧯 Instability caused by running a local CLI inside Vercel Functions.
-- âŒ Public demo failure when Bob Shell credentials are not configured.
+- 🌐 Public demo failure when Bob Shell credentials are not configured.

 Full Bob Shell runtime analysis is supported when running locally with valid IBM Bob credentials.

 ---

-## ðŸš€ Getting Started
+## 🧭 Getting Started

 ### Prerequisites